lmmendes/docker-http-hello-world/README.md

 # http-hello-world

 Minimal docker image to test docker deployments.
-[View in (dockerhub)[https://hub.docker.com/r/lmmendes/http-hello-world]]
+[View in [Docker Hub](https://hub.docker.com/r/lmmendes/http-hello-world).]

 Runs nginx on top of Alpine with a 'Hello World' page listening in port 80.